 Comments suggested that the mitigation method calculation based on Kratville (2010) may not be appropriate because it was originally applied to delta smelt and covers the period from February to June, whereas longfin smelt larvae may be present as early as mid-December; therefore, comments suggested that the equation may be appropriate if including December and January.
 Although it is correct that the method originally was also applied to delta smelt, the method also was used as part of longfin smelt mitigation requirements under the 2009 ITP for SWP operations (California Department of Fish and Game 2009:14), as well as the CDFW 2020 ITP for SWP Operations (as described in the EIR/EIS Appendix 11F, Smelt Analysis, Delta Outflow-Longfin Smelt Abundance Analysis (Based on Nobriga and Rosenfield 2016) section).
 A comment suggested that the method does not account for impacts associated with reduced Delta outflow due to proposed Project diversions.
 However, tidal habitat mitigation has been applied to mitigate flow-related effects, as reflected in the 2009 and 2020 ITPs for the SWP.
 Those permits also included flow-related measures.
-As described in Chapter 2, Operations and Maintenance Common to Alternatives 1, 2, and 3, Water Operations section of the Final EIR/EIS, the Project alternatives allow diversions only when Sacramento River flows are available for diversion above flows needed to meet all applicable laws, regulations, BiOps, ITPs, and court orders in place at the time that diversion occurs; these include the 2020 ITP for the SWP, which includes Delta outflow criteria for longfin smelt and other species (California Department of Fish and Wildlife 2020:102-104).
+As described in Chapter 2, Operations and Maintenance Common to Alternatives 1, 2, and 3, Water Operations section of the Final EIR/EIS, the Project alternatives allow diversions only when Sacramento River flows are available for diversion above flows needed to meet all applicable laws, regulations, biological opinions, ITPs, and court orders in place at the time that diversion occurs; these include the 2020 ITP for the SWP, which includes Delta outflow criteria for longfin smelt and other species (California Department of Fish and Wildlife 2020:102-104).
 Tidal habitat restoration proposed to address the Final EIR/EIS Impact FISH-9 accounts for the incremental difference in Delta inflow as a result of operations of the Project alternatives.
 Note that the acreage of tidal habitat restoration for flow-related impacts on longfin smelt has been revised in the Final EIR/EIS as result of changes in proposed operations and is now approximately 5-10 acres, as described in Impact FISH-9.
 The mitigation is considered sufficient to meet CEQA requirements to reduce the impact to less than significant, based on such mitigation having been applied previously (see discussion above); as part of the Authority's CESA process for the proposed Project, CDFW will consider whether any other requirements are necessary to meet the full mitigation standard.

 Comments received expressed concern that the benefits of tidal habitat restoration mitigation would occur only in years when local streamflows and Delta outflows are high, seemingly as a result of assuming that restoration would occur west and south of the Carquinez Strait.
 In fact, Mitigation Measure FISH-9.1 makes no such assumptions regarding geographic location of tidal habitat restoration, and, as noted above, longfin smelt have been found in restored areas east of the Carquinez Strait (Environmental Science Associates 2021:4-34).
-Requirements associated with restoration mitigation under Mitigation Measure FISH-9.1 would be in place before Project operations begin.
-Language has been added to Mitigation Measure FISH-9.1 to acknowledge this, as well as describing the general location of restoration (Delta/Suisun Marsh).
+Requirements associated with restoration mitigation under Mitigation Measure FISH-9.1 will likely specify the timeframe associated with restoration; for example, whether the mitigation should be completed prior to Project operations, which was a concern expressed by comments.